0xOperant/BlackBox/README.md

 I borrowed heavily from https://github.com/sebsto/AWSVPN

 ## Client Setup
 Work in progress...sorry.
+Here are the basic ([HW/SW requirements])(https://github.com/belldavidr/BlackBox/wiki/BlackBox-Client-Setup).

 I plan to adapt the configure_VPN script for configuring the Raspbian client.
 I will let you know how it turns out.